Vivena/babelweb2/README.md

     babelweb2 -node=[::1]:33123 -node=[2001:660:3301:9208::88]:33123

 The web interface is on port 8080 (type "http://localhost:8080" in your browser).
 You may specify a different port with the "-http" flag.

-By default, the browser attempts to connect to a server on localhost.
-In order to make Babelweb available over the Internet, you must specify your host's global address using the "-ws" flag:

-  babelweb2 -ws "ws://babelweb.example.com:8080"

 From the routing daemon BabelWeb2 must obtain at least:
 - Announced metric